lawesworks/vision-model-workbench/README.md

 ---

 ## Disclaimer
-The notebooks and workflows in this repository are intended for **experimental purposes**.
+This repository is intended for **experimental purposes**.
-They are not optimized or hardened for real-world production deployment.
-Please demonstrate to customers with this in mind
+Scripts and notebooks are not optimized or hardened for real-world production deployment.
+If you demonstrate to customers, please keep this in mind

 ---